Certified Capital Company: Criticisms

 Missouri - In July 2004, State Auditor Claire McCaskill issued an audit report stating, "We concluded the Missouri Certified Capital Company Tax Credit program is an inefficient and ineffective tax credit program."
 Among other findings, the audit report projected that the CAPCO program would yield incremental tax revenues of less than 17 cents for every dollar of tax credits committed.
 "The CAPCO program will use $140 million in tax credits while only generating $23.6 million in projected revenues and creating an average projected 293 jobs for 15 years.
 This results in a net reduction in state revenue of $116.4 million over the life of the program."

 Texas - In 2009 and 2011, proponents failed legislative efforts to add $200 million of tax credits to the $400 million previously committed.
 Lt.
 Governor David Dewhurst effectively halted the effort in 2011 when he noted that the cost of the program per job created exceeded that of any other state job creation project except for local school property tax breaks.
 "The fiscal cost of the CAPCO program is real," said Mike Walz, Dewhurst's communications director.
 "The lieutenant governor believes that before the state spends another $200 million on a third program, we should extensively analyze whether the program has been effective, how we can make it more effective and what financial benefits the state of Texas has realized from its investment."
 The effort failed despite an intensive lobbying effort.
-In fact, Texans for Public Justice reported that CAPCO proponents had spent more than $1 million lobbying for legislation from 2001–2011.
+In fact, Texans for Public Justice reported that CAPCO proponents had spent more than $1 million lobbying for legislation from 2001 to 2011.

 Wisconsin - In 2011, CAPCO proponents championed legislation that would commit $200 million of tax credits, claiming "success" from the $50 million CAPCO program established in 1998.
 State Senator Glenn Grothman, who voted in favor of the program in 1998, led the opposition to the new initiative.
 “I think if you were selling such an investment (as the CAPCO proposal) to little old ladies, and giving them such a bad deal, you should go to prison.
 I don’t know if you can go to prison for bilking gullible legislators.”
 Reporters Kathleen Gallagher and Mark Johnson of the Milwaukee Journal-Sentinel investigated proponent claims of job creation from the 1998 program and concluded that $50 million had "netted just 202 new jobs for Wisconsin, at a cost of more than $247,000 per job."
 They also reported that one of the three CAPCO funds had taken advantage of the poorly written legislation.
 "Rather than channel all of the $16.6 million into growing state companies, as lawmakers had intended, Wilshire Investors LLC invested just $8.6 million - plowing much of that money into companies that either failed or fed the growth of its own parent company, Newtek Business Services Inc., according to state records and federal securities filings."
 Governor Scott Walker, initially a champion of the plan, withdrew his support in favor of non-CAPCO venture capital program models.